skinex/SqlQueryExpression.NET/Readme.md

 - APPLY (CROSS and OUTER)
 - PIVOT
 - QUERY HINTS

+Please be aware that Fluent approach is a bit more limited at the moment than OO style.

 <i> Feel free to contribute towards implementation of any listed queries :) </i>